RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 ![map sample 2](map2.png)

 You should also place a title above your graph.
-Though the example above includes a legend, this is not required.
+Though the example above includes a proper legend, this is not required.
+Make sure though that it is understandable what the colors represent.

-At the bottom of `svg2.html` ( *visible when the page is viewed in a web browser* ), explain why you chose the colors you did for your map.
-Try to invoke some of the principles of color mentioned in lecture including the type of color series you are using (sequential, diverging, etc, and also note that the above example may or may not be a good example of color choice).
+At the bottom of `svg2.html` ( *visible when the page is viewed in a web browser* ), explain your choice of colors.
+Try to invoke some of the principles of color mentioned in the readings/designs including the type of color series you are using (sequential, diverging, etc, and also note that the above example may or may not be a good example of color choice).
 Also, explain your reasoning behind creating the bounds for each category in your encoding.
-We strongly advise you to have a look at the [ColorBrewer] (if possible, always choose color scheme for your map with [ColorBrewer]).

 [ColorBrewer]: http://colorbrewer2.org/